📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Collaborator Contribution Our new method generates lots of genomic data that needs to be computationally analyzed to generate meaningful and testable hypotheses.
 Our collaborators in Hong Kong have develop computational pipelines to analyze this data.

-Impact We are preparing to submit the results of this paper in June 2021.
+Impact We have submitted our results to Genome Biology and have received positive results.
+We are currently revising the manuscript.
 This multi-disciplinary collaboration involves expertise in stem cells, neuroscience, bioinformatics and statistics..

 Start Year 2021